-Satellite images and tracking maps of Tropical Storm Polo 2020, November 12 - 19.
+Satellite images, weather maps and tracks of Tropical Storm Polo 2020, November 12 - 21.
 Max wind speed 45mph.

 A few convective cells continue to pulse over 100 nautical miles northeast of Polo's center, but overall the cyclone has not produced persistent, organized deep convection since yesterday (November 18) evening.
 Therefore, Polo is being designated as a remnant low.
 A recent ASCAT pass sampled the eastern part of Polo's circulation and showed winds around 25 knots, so it is assumed that 30-knot winds are still occurring closer to the center.
 Moderate westerly shear, marginally warm waters, and a dry environment should cause Polo's winds to gradually decrease, and the circulation is expected to open up into a trough by 36 hours, per the latest global model guidance.